Can You Dye A Dress With Sequins? Ultimate Guide to Dyeing Sequin Dresses

 - Instructions: Follow the dye package instructions carefully.
 This typically involves dissolving dye in hot water.

-- Stir: Make sure the dye is well mixed and completely dissolved in the water to avoid uneven coloring.
+- Stir: Ensure the dye is well mixed and completely dissolved in the water to avoid uneven coloring.

 Step 5: Dyeing Process